hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/112_the_mantra_om_word_and_wisdom.md

 the macrocosm.
 Now form is the outer crust, of which the name or the idea is the inner essence or kernel.
-The body is the form, and the mind or the Antahkarana is the name, and sound-symbols are universally associated with Nâma (name) in all beings having the power of speech.
+The body is the form, and the mind or the Antahkarana is the name, and sound-symbols are universally associated with Nāma (name) in all beings having the power of speech.
 In the individual man the thought-waves rising in the limited Mahat or Chitta (mind-stuff), must manifest themselves, first as *words*, and then as the more concrete *forms*.

-In the universe, Brahmâ or Hiranyagarbha or the cosmic Mahat first manifested himself as name, and then as form, i.e. as this universe.
+In the universe, Brahmā or Hiranyagarbha or the cosmic Mahat first manifested himself as name, and then as form, i.e. as this universe.
 All this expressed sensible universe is the form, behind which stands the eternal inexpressible Sphota, the manifester as *Logos* or Word.
 This